yangKJ/ImageX/README.md

     /// Caching data from the web need to be configured parameters. public var Cache: ImageXOptions.Cache = ImageXOptions.Cache.init()

-    /// 如果遇见设置`original`以外其他模式显示无效`铺满屏幕`的情况，
-    /// 请将承载控件``view.contentMode = .scaleAspectFit``
-    /// Content mode used for resizing the frames.
-Default is ``original``. public var contentMode: ImageX.ContentMode = .original
+    /// Appoint the decode or encode coder. public var appointCoder: ImageCodering?

     /// Placeholder image. default gray picture.
     public var placeholder: ImageX.Placeholder = .none

+    /// Content mode used for resizing the frame image.
+    /// When this property is `original`, modifying the thumbnail pixel size will not work. public var contentMode: ImageX.ResizingMode = .original

+    /// Whether or not to generate the thumbnail images.
-    /// Confirm the size to facilitate follow-up processing, Default display control size. public var confirmSize: CGSize = .zero
+    /// Defaults to CGSizeZero, Then take the size of the displayed control size as the thumbnail pixel size. public var thumbnailPixelSize: CGSize = .zero

     /// 做组件化操作时刻，解决本地GIF或本地图片所处于另外模块从而读不出数据问题。😤
-    /// Do the component operation to solve the problem that the local animated image or Image cannot read the data in another module. public let moduleName: String
+    /// Do the component operation to solve the problem that the local GIF or Image cannot read the data in another module. public let moduleName: String

     /// Instantiation of configuration parameters.
     /// - Parameters:
-    ///   - moduleName: Do the component operation to solve the problem that the local animated image or image cannot read the data in another module. public init(moduleName: String = "ImageX") {
+    ///   - moduleName: Do the component operation to solve the problem that the local GIF or image cannot read the data in another module. public init(moduleName: String = "ImageX") {
         self.moduleName = moduleName
     }